devdogio/RucksackDocs/Collections/CollectionUI.md

 The collection creator component can create a new collection.

+!!! notice
-> The collection name set in the `ItemCollectionUI` component has to match the name set in the `ItemCollectionCreator` component.
+	The collection name set in the `ItemCollectionUI` component has to match the name set in the `ItemCollectionCreator` component.

 ![CollectionCreator](Assets/CollectionCreator.png)